By Rosa E. Vargas

 Great!
 You have your weapons ready.
 Now you are ready to begin mapping out your Fortune 500 Job search.
 Good luck!

 Rosa Elizabeth Vargas, Job-Hunt's Fortune 500 Job Search Expert, is owner of and principle writer for CareerSteering.com.
 Rosa is also quadruple-certified writer, holding the Master Resume Writer certification (a certification held by only 26 other resume writers, world-wide), Certified Expert Resume Writer, Academy Certified Resume Writer, and Nationally Certified Resume Writer.
-You can follow Rosa on Twitter @ResumeService and connect with her on LinkedIn and Facebook/CareerMarketing.
+You can follow Rosa on Twitter at @ResumeService and connect with her on LinkedIn and Facebook/CareerMarketing.